 Traditionally, the Christmas Eve supper consists of bacalhau (salted cod) or another fish, whilst the meals after this are seen as a chance to savour meat dishes.
 In many places in the south of Portugal, a pig is killed a few days beforehand, and its various cuts of meat and sausages are used to enrich the Christmas table.

-The Bolo Rei (literally the King Cake) is a cake made in the shape of a crown, filled and decorated with dry and crystallised fruits.
-Amongst the traditional fried sweetmeats are filhozes, coscorões, velhozes, sonhos, azevias (filled with chickpeas) and rabanadas.
+The Bolo-Rei (literally the King Cake) is a cake made in the shape of a crown, filled and decorated with dry and crystallised fruits.
+Amongst the traditional fried sweetmeats are filhozes, coscorões, velhozes, sonhos, azevias (filled with chickpeas) and rabanadas (similar to french toasts).

-After supper, Christian custom dictates that people should attend the Missa do Galo or midnight mass, offering them the chance to meet up with old friends and to give the Season´s Greetings to the other members of the community.
+After supper, Christian custom dictates that people should attend the Missa do Galo (Midnight Mass), offering them the chance to meet up with old friends and to give the Season´s Greetings to the other members of the community.

-The Missa do Galo (literally the Cock Mass) was included amongst the Christmas celebrations during the 5th century.
-It is celebrated at midnight, which is the time referred to as being "in galli cantu" (at cock crow), and it was originally the first of three masses comprising the liturgy of Christmas Day.
-During the Missa do Galo, people can admire the crib, which has been specially prepared for the occasion, and, after communion, everyone moves up to the altar to "kiss the Baby Jesus", an act that is sometimes accompanied by songs of worship.
+The Missa do Galo (literally the Rooster's Mass) was included amongst the Christmas celebrations during the 5th century.
+It is celebrated at midnight, which is the time referred to as being in galli cantu (at cock crow), and it was originally the first of three masses comprising the liturgy of Christmas Day.
+During the Missa do Galo, people can admire the Nativity scnene, which has been specially prepared for the occasion, and, after communion, everyone moves up to the altar to "kiss the Baby Jesus", an act that is sometimes accompanied by songs of worship.